sjb8100/Raspberry-Pi/GLES2/README.md

 You will require this reference https://docs.broadcom.com/docs/12358545
 >
-I currently have the C file called rpi-GLES.C we have no GLES framework yet we are beating up the GL pipe inside the VC4 directly.
+I currently have the C file called rpi-GLES.C really at the moment we are lower than that beating up the GL pipe inside the VC4 directly.
 >
 The first sample here passes in the raw active onscreen framebuffer.
 As we start to animate stuff I strongly suggest you don't do this as the render will produce screen tear.
 What I am going to do and I suggest you do the same is setup the virtual screen size to twice that of the screen.
 You render to the half the framebuffer that isn't visible.